 Can you see my individual responses?

 This depends on the type of survey and feedback being collected.
-For some surveys, it makes sense to see individual responses (e.g. onboarding or exit surveys).
+For some surveys, it makes sense to see individual responses (e.g. onboarding and offboarding surveys).
 For other surveys, it's more important to understand how people feel the organisation is performing generally, so aggregated results provide more meaningful and representative feedback.
 Most AskYourTeam surveys are designed to prevent visibility of an individual’s data.
 This cannot be overridden.

 To understand how your survey is set up, the specific rules for the survey are included in the survey Welcome screen, including the minimum reporting threshold for the survey.
 We make this as clear as possible, so you can easily recognise the specific reporting rules for your survey.

 As an example, an organisation runs a survey with a reporting group minimum of 5.
 In this case, because we only provide aggregate results, people with access to the results can only see results in groups of 5 or more.
 So, if 5 people in your location/department complete the survey, people will be able to see the aggregate (combined) total for your area.
 If they try to filter this group of 5 to a smaller group or a single individual, the reporting tool will show no results.

 Part of our aim as an external survey provider is to give confidence to all participants about the confidentiality of the results.
 If you have any other concerns or queries, read about how we protect your identity and individual responses.